 Tetragon Financial Group Limited April 2020 Monthly Factsheet

-LONDON, May 29, 2020 /PRNewswire/ -- Tetragon has released its Monthly Factsheet for April 2020.
+LONDON, June 1, 2020 /PRNewswire/ -- Tetragon has released its Monthly Factsheet for April 2020.
+Please note that this Factsheet has been updated to correct certain NAV per Share Total Return calculations from the original version released.
 Please click below to access the Monthly Factsheet.

 About Tetragon: